jint-method/model-view-viewmodel-controller/README.md

 ## Communication

-- local controllers can directly communication with other controllers
+- local controllers can directly communicate with other controllers
 - local controllers can directly communicate with external controllers
 - local controllers can communicate with their viewmodels via an [Actor Model](https://en.wikipedia.org/wiki/Actor_model) based messaging system
 - local controllers cannot communicate with another controllers viewmodels